scrabbletank/farhome-rules/rulesdoc.md

 Scar the creature with death magic.
 Make a spellcasting roll against the targets defense.
 On hit, roll 1 wound + 2 wound dice, adding a wound die for every crit rolled.
 If this deals at least 3 wounds the target gains a random Lesser Wound, or a random Greater Wound if it deals 5 or more.

-Add an additional wound die for every level above the 3rd.
+Add a wound die for every level above the 3rd.